rdhadda/QuizKombat/README.md

 #### Home Page

 - The website title QuizKombat appears on the homepage.
+- An input box for the player to enter their name.
-- An accordian with playing instructions that explains how to play the game.
+- An accordion with playing instructions that explains how to play the game.
-- A button that says "start game," enabling the player to begin playing.
+- A button that says "start game," enabling the player to begin playing once their name has been entered.

 ![Home Page](documentation/homepage.png)

 #### Games Page

 - The website title QuizKombat.
+- Three buttons, for the player to select the difficulty of the questions asked.
+The questions will be only displayed once the difficulty level has been selected.
+Once the difficulty has been selected, the difficulty buttons become unclickable.
 - A progress bar to indicate to the player which question they're on.
 - A question and four answer choices.
 Upon selecting the correct answer the answer will be highlighted green and their score will be incremented, if the incorrect answer is selected the choice will be highlighted red and the correct answer will be highlighted green.